 Applicants must be qualified in medicine and have a minimum of 1 year's general medical experience.

-English Language Requirements: A score of 7.0 IELTS or equivalent in all subtests.
+English Language Requirements: A score of 7.0 IELTS (with 7.0 in all subtests) or equivalent qualification.

 Fax: +44 (0)29 2074 4312